Effective: Jan 15, 2013

 Zamzee has a smart little activity meter thingy that You attach to Your body and that records all the moving around You do.
 Let’s call it a “Meter” instead of a smart little activity meter thingy, or we’ll be here all day.

-To get the Meter, You have to create an account.
+To get the Meter, You should create an account.
+While you can get a Meter without creating an account, we’re not sure why you would want to since you wouldn’t be able to earn any Activity Pointz and get rewards.
 If you are over 12, follow the information on the screen, which will ask you for a display name, a date of birth, and a password.
 Once you do, you can complete the order form to receive your Meter and get started earning activity Pointz.

 First, go on the Site at zamzee.com to sign up.
 You’ll be asked for Your first name, and Your date of birth.
 We will also ask You to create a Username and a password.
-If you are under 13, the Site will prompt You to provide Your Parent’s email address, too.
+If you are under 13, the Site will prompt You to provide Your Parent’s email address, first.
 After you sign up, we’ll send them a note asking for their permission and for a shipping address and phone number to send Your Meter and any rewards you earn.
 We’ll also ask them for Your email address, in case you have one, or an email address where you can be reached.
-If Your Parent doesn’t give permission, then we’re sorry, but we cannot give You an account.
-We’ll discard the information You put in if we don’t hear from Your Parent in a reasonable amount of time.
+If Your Parent doesn’t give permission, then we’re sorry, but we cannot give You a full-access account and you won’t be able to receive some rewards.
 But let’s hope Your Parents don’t drop the ball on this.
 You might help them out and remind them.

-Once You have a verified account, we’ll store the following personal information about You (or Your Parent):
+Unless you are under 13 and your parents have not agreed, once You have an account and Meter, we’ll store the following personal information about You (or Your Parent):

-When You receive Your Meter in the mail, You can start wearing it and racking up Activity Pointz.
+When You receive Your Meter, You can start wearing it and racking up Activity Pointz.
 Each time You sign into Your account and upload Activity Pointz from your Meter, we’ll collect Your Pointz and store them in Your account.
-Right now, we do not have functions like “blogs” or “chat” or “messaging” that allow You to post additional personal information about Yourself on the Site.
+Right now, we do not have functions like “chat” or “messaging” that allow You to post additional personal information about Yourself on the Site.
 If we do in the future, we’ll let You know.

 We may use the information we’ve collected on You in aggregate form (“aggregate is a fancy way of saying “grouped together”).
 For instance, we might want to know how much, on average, people Your age are moving around, so we’ll program the computer to take all people born in Your birth year and spit out a number.
 Then, we might tell You how You are scoring against other people around your age.

-We might provide this “grouped” information – which tells no one who You are personally – to our non-profit affiliate, HopeLab, for scientific purposes, or to improve the Site.
+We might provide this “grouped” information--which tells no one who You are personally--to our non-profit affiliate, HopeLab, or to our community health, wellness, and education partners.
 Here’s another example: if we see that people on the Site are moving around less than the national average, we might have a contest to see who can get moving more.
 Another example: we might disclose how many people we have using Zamzee in a particular state and how much they’re moving versus people in another state.
 In short, whenever we mash up Your information so it cannot identify You personally, we may use that information, and share it with others.

-If You got your Meter through a workplace-sponsored link, Your information may be shared with the sponsor, (“Sponsor”) so the Sponsor can see how the program is working.
-In such cases, the Sponsor will not be able to see Your individual activity, but may have your enrollment confirmed by us and be able to group the information by Gender or Age.
+If You got your Meter through a workplace, education, healthcare, or other group-sponsored setting, Your information, including Your Username may be shared with the sponsor, (“Sponsor”) so the Sponsor can see how the program is working.
+In such cases, the Sponsor will be able to see Your individual activity..
+The Sponsor may also have your enrollment confirmed by us and be able to group the information by gender or age.
 In this way, although we do not intend it, it may be possible for the Sponsor to identify You.
 For instance, if there was only one girl between the ages of 13 and 17 participating in a Sponsor program, the Sponsor might reasonably be able to ascertain the identify of that girl using third party information from others resources (not from Zamzee).
+As a reminder, do not create a username that may reveal personal information about you.
 All Sponsors have agreed to keep any information private and to use such information it gathers from Zamzee for the sole purpose of monitoring its sponsored members.

 To set Goalz and give you Zamz, your Parent might need to add money to your Zamzee account.
 If Your Parent puts money in Your account to buy Zamz via a credit card, Your Parents’ information is provided to the credit card agency through a secure service, and the credit card affiliate will be provided Your account information to effectively make the deposit.
 If You have something from the Zamzee shops sent to You through the mail, we may share information with others in order to get it to You, such as Your mailing address, Your Parent’s name and Your first name.
 We refer to these others as “Affiliates” because, while they are not us, they help us deliver stuff to You.
 We don’t just go with any Affiliates, by the way.
 Whenever we decide to work with a new Affiliate, they have to agree to abide by privacy laws, too, and by COPPA (remember that from earlier?
 It’s the Children’s Online Privacy Protection Act.
 Good memory!).